-The Company has a secured performance and payment bond in the amount of \$1.6 million as surety on completion of the requirements of a commercial air handling contract.
+The Company purchased a performance and payment bond in the amount of \$1.6 million, which is secured by certain assets of the Company, as surety on the Company's completion of the requirements of a commercial air handling contract.
 The Company has no other off-balance sheet arrangements (as defined in Regulation S-K Item 303 paragraph (a)(4)(ii)) that have or are reasonably likely to have a material current or future effect on its financial condition, changes in financial condition, revenues or expenses, results of operations, liquidity, capital expenditures or capital resources.